kkrypt0nn/Python-Discord-Bot-Template/README.md

   <a href="https://github.com/psf/black"><img src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-This repository is a template that everyone can use for the start of their discord bot.
+This repository is a template that everyone can use for the start of their Discord bot.

-When I first started creating my discord bot it took me a while to get everything setup and working with cogs and more.
+When I first started creating my Discord bot it took me a while to get everything setup and working with cogs and more.
 I would've been happy if there were any template existing.
 However, there wasn't any existing template.
-That's why I decided to create my own template to let **you** guys create your discord bot easily.
+That's why I decided to create my own template to let **you** guys create your Discord bot easily.

 Please note that this template is not supposed to be the best template, but a good template to start learning how discord.py works and to make your own bot easily.